 Vizient has ranked Rush University Medical Center #1 for quality among the nation’s most prestigious academic medical centers.
 Learn more.

-Aside from routine observations around National Lead Poisoning Prevention Week, Oct.
-21 to 27, health care professionals and Chicago-area residents have had the topic on their minds more than usual lately, because high lead levels have been discovered in the water many Chicagoans drink.
+Aside from routine observations around National Lead Poisoning Prevention Week, which comes around every October, health care professionals and Chicago-area residents have the topic on their minds more than usual, because high lead levels have been discovered in the water many Chicagoans drink.